-In total, how many domestic workers are known by our survey respondents?
+In total, how many domestic workers are known by our survey respondents? (sum of Q13)

 Calculation:

 Sum of response to Q. 2f :‘How many domestic worker contacts do you have on your mobile phone?’ from all legitimate respondents.

 Use: This gives the alter sample size and can be used along with the government estimate of overseas domestic worker visa numbers at 18,553 in 2022 to estimate the absolute value of the hidden population.